ppxxd/BigIntCalculator/README.md

 ### Info

 This is calculator created for BigInt numbers in C++.
 Works with negative and positive numbers.
-Feel free to use it.

 #### Contents